Back to all posts

 Your home’s electrical system is not something to experiment with.
 If the reset button feels loose, won’t stay in, or shows any signs of damage, it could point to a serious electrical problem.
 A broken reset button often means the entire garbage disposal needs to be replaced, as it’s a key safety component.
 Attempting to fix this yourself without proper knowledge is dangerous.
 A professional plumber can safely diagnose the issue, handle any necessary electrical work, and ensure your appliance is installed correctly.
 Don’t risk it; if you think the problem is electrical, it’s time to contact a professional.

-When the Motor or Other Parts Fail
+When the Motor or Other Parts Have Failed

 Do you hear a humming sound when you flip the switch, but the blades aren’t moving?
 This is a classic sign of a seized or failed motor.
 If you’ve already tried clearing a jam with an Allen wrench and the humming continues, the motor is likely the culprit.
 Motor repair or replacement is a complex job that requires taking the unit apart.
 It’s often more cost-effective and safer to have a professional assess the situation.
 They can determine if a repair is possible or if a new unit is the better long-term solution for all your plumbing needs.